 Malvern Museum has over 8,000 items in its collection.
 Some of the larger artefacts are on permanent display.
 These include the medieval stonework and timbers on loan from Great Malvern priory church.
 The museum displays many of the smaller and more modern items only occasionally.
 They are used in themed displays which are updated annually.

 The reserve collection also includes local maps, books, postcards and pictures.
 There is a small archive of local documents relating to properties, people, and clubs and societies.
 These records are not usually available to the public, but the museum is preparing a full catalogue of its collections for 2020.
 We welcome enquiries from academic researchers and authors, and from family and local historians.
 A research guide is provided with links to the catalogue.

-The content of the museum’s collection and archive is based on it being a museum of local history.
+The museum’s collection and archive focus on local history.
 An indication of the geographical area covered by our collections is given in our collections policy, which also contains guidance on the donation of new items to the museum.

 This page provides a brief introduction to the principal museum collections.

 The museum has a large collection of local geology, rocks and fossils.
 However there is relatively little to illustrate its Prehistoric, Roman, Medieval and later history before the mid-18th century (and the growing interest in Malvern as a spa resort).
 Some of what the museum does have is illustrated on this page.
 There is also a brief overview of later material.
 For the medieval and Tudor period, the gatehouse itself is the museum’s finest exhibit.
 The building has some original stonework from the late 15th century, with later Tudor work in the extension of the building to the south.
 The present gateposts date from the late Tudor period.

 Find out more about these collections by clicking on the links below:

 - Prehistoric and Roman collection

 - 17th and early 18th century material